 SPIRITUAL, MORAL, SOCIAL AND CULTURAL OPPORTUNITIES

-The trustees, headteacher and staff are keen that all of our children from Pre-Prep to Year 6 are provided with SMSC opportunities both within the planned curriculum and through independent work, extra-curricular activities and a wide range of opportunities and events.
+The Trustees, Headteacher and Staff are keen that all of our children from Pre-Prep 1 to Year 6 are provided with SMSC opportunities both within the planned Curriculum and through independent work, extra-curricular activities and a wide range of opportunities and events.

-We are a Christian school and teach the values and principles which underpin the Christian tradition.
+We are a Christian school with Catholic heritage and teach the values and principles which underpin the Christian tradition.
 The children also learn about world religions as part of their R.E. lessons.
 Catholic children are instructed in the Sacramental Programme in line with the Salford Diocesan Guidelines.
 All denominations are welcomed into our school family and the school celebrates the various festivals of all our children's religious traditions.

-This system of rewarding children’s efforts and recognising achievements reinforces our curriculum and motivates the children to do their best.
+This system of rewarding children’s efforts and recognising achievements reinforces our Curriculum and motivates the children to achieve their best.